by Ari Lox

 "No. The kitchen's it.
 And don't think you're forgiven, just because you're not in jail.
 In your free time, you'll be cleaning up that old mansion."

 JD gazed out into the dark night.
-Boredom beckoned, yet a disaster maybe escaped.
-He knew it was wrong to tell Ace that he could get inside the old house.
+Boredom beckoned, yet a disaster escaped.
+It was wrong to tell Ace that he could get inside the old house.
 Why had he done that and taken such a risk?
 To escape boredom?

-One thing was clear--he didn't want to honor the ghost of his future.
+One thing was obvious--he didn't want to honor the ghost of his future.